moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/key_concepts_of_lens/index.md

 ### **4. Segments**

-Segments allow you to categorize your data based on predefined filters, which are often used to group data into meaningful subsets, such as "active users" or "high-value customers.”
+Segments allow you to categorize your data based on predefined filters, which are often used to group data into meaningful subsets, such as 'active users' or 'high-value customers'.

 **Key Segment Attributes:**